Aalto5G/CustomerEdgeSwitching/orchestration/lxc/README.md

 # Configuration of supporting network

-The deployment folder features a pre-up.sh script that is run prior to instantiating any containers.
+The deployment folder (e.g. dev_environment) features a pre-up.sh script that is run prior to instantiating any containers.
 This script should provide the necessary network architecture to deploy the virtual environment.
 Beware of enabling internet access to the containers via NAT.
 ```